-Figure 4 shows the total UK DB company contributions for both future service accrual and past service deficits, expressed as a percentage of total UK staff costs for their subsidiaries with DB plans.
-On aggregate, contributions of £1.1 billion were paid over 2017 by 14 of the companies in our survey, equal to 48% of aggregate staff costs reported in the accounts of their UK subsidiaries with DB plans.
+Figure 4 shows the total UK DB company contributions for the IBEX 35 and FTSE MIB companies, for both future service accrual and past service deficits, expressed as a percentage of total UK staff costs for their subsidiaries with DB plans.
+On aggregate, contributions of £1.4 billion were paid over 2017 by 17 of the companies in our survey, equal to 23% of aggregate staff costs reported in the accounts of their UK subsidiaries with DB plans.

-The majority of these contributions (86% of the aggregate employer contributions) relate to past service deficits, with only 14% relating to future service accrual.
-Of the 14 companies in figure 4, in seven cases there is no future service accrual and the companies are solely contributing to fund the past service deficit in their UK DB plans.
-In one further case, it appears that future accrual may have terminated in 2017 for the last few active plan members when their plan merged into a larger closed plan.
+The majority of these contributions (73% of the aggregate employer contributions) relate to past service deficits, with only 27% relating to future service accrual.
+Of the 17 companies contributing to their UK DB plans in 2017, in five cases there is no future service accrual and the companies are solely contributing to fund the past service deficit in their UK DB plans.
 This highlights the continuing trend of DB plans being closed to future accrual, with staff moved into DC plans.
 It also highlights the significant level of deficit contributions still being paid, despite the improved funding levels.